aws-samples/sample-bda-redaction/README.md

 ### CloudFormation Stacks

-When deploying this solution, there will be 2-3 CloudFormation stacks that will be deployed in your AWS account:
+The solution contains 3 stacks (2 required, 1 optional) that will be deployed in your AWS account:
 * **S3Stack** - Provisions the core infrastructure including S3 buckets for raw and redacted email storage with automatic lifecycle policies, a DynamoDB table for email metadata tracking with time-to-live (TTL) and global secondary indexes, and VPC security groups for secure Lambda function access.
 It also creates IAM roles with comprehensive permissions for S3, DynamoDB, and Bedrock services, forming the secure foundation for the entire PII detection and redaction workflow.

 * **ConsumerStack** - Provisions the core processing infrastructure including Amazon Bedrock Data Automation projects for document text extraction and Bedrock Guardrails configured to anonymize comprehensive PII entities, along with Lambda functions for email and attachment processing with SNS topics for success/failure notifications.
 It also creates SES receipt rules for incoming email handling when a domain is configured, Lambda layers for dependency management, and S3 event notifications to trigger the email processing workflow automatically.